-4.1 Measurement Model
+4.1 Measurement model

-The measurement model was evaluated using Partial Least Square Structural Equation Modelling (PLS-SEM) due to its advantages in working with a small sample size in respect to population, distributional assumptions, and soft modelling assumptions (Hair et al., 2019).
+The measurement model was evaluated using PLS-SEM due to its advantages in working with a small sample size with respect to population, distributional assumptions, and soft modelling assumptions (Hair et al., 2019).
 The sample size was determined using a power table (Hair et al., 2014).
-As per the table, the required numbers of observations for the model with 2 independent variable (as in this study, See fig 1) is 52 to achieve a statistical power of 80% for detecting R values of at least 0.25 (with a 5% probability of error) (Hair et al., 2014).
+As per the table, the required numbers of observations for the model with two independent variables (as in this study, see Figure 1) is 52 to achieve a statistical power of 80% for detecting R2 values of at least 0.25 (with a 5% probability of error) (Hair et al., 2014).
 The sample size for this study was 333 which exceeds the required number, and therefore meets the minimum requirement.

 SMARTPLS (3.2) was used to assess the suitability of the measurement model.
-Internal consistency reliability was established by using composite reliability and Cronbach's alpha (Hair et al., 2014) - the scores were above 0.70 (Table 2).
-The convergent validity was assessed through item loadings (>0.7) and the average variance extracted (AVE) (>0.5), which suggests a good convergent validity (ibid).
-(Appendix 1: items and standardised loadings are listed)
+Internal consistency reliability was established using composite reliability and Cronbach's alpha (Hair et al., 2014)-the scores were above 0.70 (Table 2).
+The convergent validity was assessed through item loadings (>0.7) and the average variance extracted (AVE) (>0.5), which suggests a good convergent validitv (ibid).